 Past negotiation research has found unequivocally that deception is toxic to negotiation.
 When detected, lies and other forms of deception trigger negative emotions, prompt retaliation, and irrevocably damage trust between negotiators.
 But most research on deception has studied lies that have selfish motives, such as a negotiator lying to get a better deal at a counterpart’s expense, write Emma E. Levine and Maurice E. Schweitzer of the University of Pennsylvania’s Wharton School in a new study published in the journal Organizational Behavior and Human Decision Processes.

 Yet as the three anecdotes above suggest, not all forms of deception are selfish.
-As children, we are taught to be polite: to say we like the food that’s put in front of us, to pretend we’re happy to receive socks for our birthday, and to suppress our potentially hurtful observations about strangers.
+As children, we are taught benevolent deception: to say we like the food that’s put in front of us, to pretend we’re happy to receive socks for our birthday, and to suppress our potentially hurtful observations about strangers.
 In other words, we are taught to lie or hide the truth in the service of others’ feelings and desires.

 Given this socialization, you might not be surprised to learn that adults lie in roughly 20% of their everyday social interactions, according to research by Bella M. DePaulo of the University of Virginia and her colleagues, and that most of these lies are prosocial—that is, they are intended to benefit the person being lied to.

-Do we view prosocial lies as immoral or acceptable?
+Do we view benevolent deception as immoral or acceptable?
 How might such lies, if detected, affect trust between people?
 Levine and Schweitzer examined these questions in a series of experiments.

 Lies, lies, and more lies